Transport guide - Czechia - Europe

 The easiest urban days usually pair one strong walking district with one transit-supported move rather than repeating long back-and-forth journeys.

 If the local system is direct, use it.
-If the final leg becomes awkward, paying for one clean ride can be the better decision.
+If the final leg becomes awkward, paying for one clean ride can be the better choice.

 Good transport planning is really route planning: fewer crossings, fewer transfers, and fewer dead miles.

-Old Town street scene in Prague
+Old Town neighborhood in Prague

 Photo by Wikimedia Commons contributor